nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 25 - Leo's End.md

 ## Chapter 25 - Leo's End

-### Scene 1: The Ambush
+### Scene 1: The Banquet Hall

-- **Key Event:** The group is pinned down by snipers in Sector 10 after emerging from the vents.
+- **Key Event:** Duke Grey intercepts the group as they attempt to flee through the Palace's banquet hall.
+Praetorian guards block the exits.
+  - _Key Dialog:_ **Duke Grey:** "Did you really think you could escape my hospitality?"

-### Scene 2: The Hacked Door
+### Scene 2: The Demand

-- **Key Event:** Leo Vance leaves the safe room to manually override a blast door at a junction box to allow the group to escape to the tram line.
+- **Key Event:** Duke Grey demands Angelica surrender herself in exchange for Leo's life.
+Leo is held at sword-point by Grey's guards.
+  - _Key Dialog:_ **Duke Grey:** "Your brother's lungs or your compliance.
+Choose, little Silt-rat."

-### Scene 3: The Sacrifice
+### Scene 3: The Execution

-- **Key Event:** Leo must hold the manual override to prevent the door from shutting, making him a stationary target for snipers.
+- **Key Event:** When Angelica hesitates, Duke Grey runs Leo through with his sword.
+Leo dies in Angelica's arms.
-  - _Character Defining Moment:_ **Leo Vance** — Chooses to risk his life to ensure the group's escape, mirroring the instructions of Captain Vance.
+  - _Character Defining Moment:_ **Leo Ward** — His final words urge Angelica to break free of her guilt.
-  - _Key Dialog:_ **Leo Vance:** "Break the loop, Angie."
+  - _Key Dialog:_ **Leo Ward:** "Break the loop, Angie.
+Don't let me be the chain."
+  - _Character Defining Moment:_ **Duke Grey** — Demonstrates his cruelty by killing Leo while smiling at Angelica.

-### Scene 4: The Shot
+### Scene 4: The Snap

-- **Key Event:** Leo is killed by a sniper shot while holding the door; Jax pulls Angelica through the closing blast door.
+- **Key Event:** Angelica's grief triggers "The Carving"—she unleashes uncontrolled Resonance that liquefies the banquet hall and crushes Duke Grey beneath collapsing marble.
-  - _Character Defining Moment:_ **Angelica Vance** — Experiences extreme grief as she is separated from her brother's body.
+  - _Character Defining Moment:_ **Angelica Ward** — Her transformation from controlled mage to destructive force begins here.
+  - _Key Dialog:_ **Ria:** "Angie!
+ANGIE!
+We have to go!
+The whole palace is coming down!"

 ---